codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d43_1_vmsav8-64_translation_table_descriptor_formats.md

 * 是否存在 block entry。
 * block entry 所执行的内存块的大小。

-These differences depend on the translation granule, as follows:
-**4KB granule**
-A level 0 descriptor does not support block translation.
-A block entry:
-* In a level 1 table describes the mapping of the associated 1GB input address range.
-* In a level 2 table describes the mapping of the associated 2MB input address range.

-**16KB granule**
-Level 0 and level 1 descriptors do not support block translation.
-A block entry in a level 2 table describes the mapping of the associated 32MB input address range.

-**64KB granule**
-Level 0 lookup is not supported.
-A level 1 descriptor does not support block translation.
-A block entry in a level 2 table describes the mapping of the associated 512MB input address range.

 在不同的 translation granule 下，不同 level 的差异如下：
 **4KB granule**
 Level 0 descriptor 不支持 block translation。